On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Norm setup, local well-posedness and bootstrap assumptions

 and $(\M,\g,\nabla\phi,\del_0\phi,\f)$ solves \eqref{eq:EVSF}.
 Furthermore, the spacetime metric components and matter variables enjoy the following regularity in these coordinates:

 For $l\geq 4$, one additionally has

 or $\mathfrak{t}=-\infty$. \end{lemma} \begin{proof}[Proof-Outline.]
 As argued, for example, in \cite[Section 22.2.3]{Rin13}, the Einstein equations and the wave equation for the scalar field can be modified in harmonic gauge such that one can equivalently solve a quasilinear system in $\g_{\mu\nu}$ and $\phi$, coupled with the transport equation for $\f$.
-For such systems, \cite[Proposition 19.76 and Lemma 19.83]{Rin13} lead to the stated result for $m=1$, and respectively \cite[Paper B, Proposition 8.48 and Lemma 9.1]{Sve12} for $m=0$, since one easily checks that all operators and nonlinearities remain admissible when no scalar field potential is present (see \cite[Section 19.1]{Rin13}, respectively \cite[Paper B, Section 8.1]{Sve12}) . \end{proof} We note that the non-negativity of the Vlasov distribution function is ensured by the Vlasov equation, and can be argued as in Lemma \ref{lem:vlasov-nonneg}.
+For such systems, \cite[Proposition 19.76 and Lemma 19.83]{Rin13} lead to the stated result for $m=1$, and respectively \cite[Paper B, Proposition 8.48 and Lemma 9.1]{Sve12} for $m=0$, since one easily checks that all operators and nonlinearities remain admissible when no scalar field potential is present (see \cite[Section 19.1]{Rin13}, respectively \cite[Paper B, Section 8.1]{Sve12}).
+We also note that, while the results in \cite{Rin13,Sve12} are proven while viewing the Vlasov distribution as a function on the mass shell, rather than the co-mass shell, we can induce initial data $\mathring{f}^\sharp:T^\ast M\rightarrow\R$ on the mass shell by

+which, due to the regularity requirements for $\mathring{g}$, enjoys the same Sobolev regularity as $\mathring{f}$, but now with respect to the corresponding weighted Sasaki metric induced on the tangent bundle.
+Then working with canonical coordinates $q^\mu$ on the mass shell, one can apply the aforementioned results and transform the corresponding solution $f^\sharp$ back via

+Again, the regularity of the metric components that the regularity of $f^\sharp$ transfers to $f$ in the corresponding function spaces with respect to the cotangent bundle and the co-mass shell. \end{proof} We note that the non-negativity of the Vlasov distribution function is ensured by the Vlasov equation, and can be argued as in Lemma \ref{lem:vlasov-nonneg}.
 Furthermore, uniqueness follows from uniqueness of the maximal globally hyperbolic development (see Section \ref{subsubsec:initial-data}).\\ To prove that we can take initial data to be CMC without loss of generality, we need the following result:

 \begin{lemma}[Cauchy stability of near-FLRW solutions to the ESFV system] Let $l\in\N,\ l\geq 3$ and $\mu\in\R,\ \mu\geq 3$, and let $\delta>0$ be sufficiently small.
 Further, consider initial data $(M,\mathring{g},\mathring{k},\mathring{\pi},\mathring{\psi},\mathring{f})$ to the ESFV system with Vlasov mass $m=0,1$ (again as in Section \ref{subsubsec:initial-data}) such that one has